About Our Matcha

 What's so special about your matcha?

 We're an organic matcha specialist brand, which means we ONLY focus on the finest organic matcha.
-We're the one and only distributor in North America for the award-winning organic tencha farm in Japan, prized by Ministry of Agriculture, Forestry & Fisheries.
+We're the one and only distributor in North America for the award-winning organic tencha farms in Japan, prized by Ministry of Agriculture, Forestry & Fisheries.

 What's so special about your organic competition grade?